 Photo via Project Just

 Project JUST is a platform that helps consumers navigate the fashion industry, offering in-depth research so the consumer can make informed, responsible choices.
 Their mission is to transform the fashion industry into a transparent, accountable, and sustainable system, and we’re here for it.
-Natalie Grillon, the co-founder and CEO, was kind enough to answer a few questions about what they have accomplished, and how they are trying to change the world.
+Natalie Grillon, the co-founder and CEO, shares what they have accomplished, and how they are trying to change the world.
 Enjoy!

 How did you get involved in the fashion industry, and what inspired you to create Project JUST?